rbleattler/mdop-docs/mdop/dart-v10/how-to-deploy-the-dart-recovery-image-as-a-remote-partition-dart-10.md

 ---
-title: Learn to Deploy the DaRT Recovery Image as a Remote Partition
+title: Deploy the DaRT recovery image as a remote partition
-description: How to Deploy the DaRT Recovery Image as a Remote Partition
+description: Learn how to deploy the DaRT recovery image as a remote partition.
-author: dansimp
+author: aczechowski
-ms.assetid: 06a5e250-b992-4f6a-ad74-e7715f9e96e7
 ms.reviewer:
 manager: dansimp
-ms.author: dansimp
+ms.author: aaroncz
-ms.pagetype: mdop
-ms.mktglfcycl: support
-ms.sitesec: library
 ms.prod: w10
 ms.date: 04/20/2021
 ---

-# Learn to Deploy the DaRT Recovery Image as a Remote Partition
+# Learn to deploy the DaRT recovery image as a remote partition

 After you have finished running the Microsoft Diagnostics and Recovery Toolset (DaRT) 10 Recovery Image wizard and created the recovery image, you can extract the `boot.wim` file from the ISO image file and deploy it as a remote partition on the network.